xiaoxx970/chatgpt-in-terminal/README.md

 - `/system [new_prompt]`: Modify the system prompt

+- `/title [new_title]`: Set terminal title for this chat

+  > If new_title is not provided, a new title will be generated based on first question

 - `/timeout [new_timeout]`: Modify API timeout.

   > The default timeout is 30 seconds, it can also be configured by setting `OPENAI_API_TIMEOUT=` in the `.env` file.